Matthewalvarado25/configure-ad/README.md

 </p>
 <br />

-- Click "Ok" and your virtual machine will restart
+- Click Ok, and your virtual machine will restart
 - In the Dc-1 VM, open "Active Directory Users and Computers" app
 - Extend "mydomain.com" -> then click on "Computers" to confirm that Client-1 is inside